cciw-uk/data-protection/Decisions and actions document.rst

     implement these things or be responsible for them.

 So the policy documents I will produce should hopefully be very short.
-In contrast, this document will be much longer, as I'll document every specific decision and the reasons for them as I go.
+In contrast, **this document is much longer**, as I'll document every specific decision and the reasons for them as I go.
 So the committee will need to read this, but after that it can be filed away.